Running Amazon PPC campaigns can feel like throwing money into a black hole if you’re not optimizing them properly.

 The Problem: Underperforming Keywords = Wasted Ad Spend

 Not all keywords are created equal.
-Some may be draining your budget without delivering sales.
+Some may be draining your budget without delivering sales, one of the most expensive PPC mistakes sellers repeat before they learn to catch it in their data

 The Fix: Pause or Lower Bids on Low-Performers